 Busch Gardens is a combination of a zoo and amusement park together under one ticket.
 And for those people who love both, it is a great combo.

 The zoo part of Busch Gardens is fantastic, with beautiful animal enclosures and an excellent selection of critters.

 I had a great time walking around the park, and if you do go, the train is a must-do!
-The train takes you through animal habitats that you may not see in any other way.
+The train takes you through animal habitats you may not see in any other way.

-As you know from before, Ben likes to ride roller coasters, and I do not, so as with Disney, so he rode a few on his own.
+As you know from before, Ben likes to ride roller coasters, and I do not, so as with Disney, he rode a few on his own.
 But before I let Ben go on any rides, I asked for the keys; there are no more spares!

 I noticed that the customer service at Bush Gardens is either over the top excellent or poor, with not much in between, which was disappointing.

 Day 6: Going Home